unit-mesh/autodev-workbench/packages/github-agent/README.md

-# AutoDev GitHub Backend Agent
+# AutoDev GitHub Remote AI Agent

 A comprehensive Model Context Protocol (MCP) server that provides advanced GitHub issue analysis capabilities with intelligent code context integration.
 This server can fetch GitHub issues, analyze them with AI-powered insights, and provide relevant code context from your local workspace using the AutoDev ecosystem.